itu-bdsa/lecture_notes/sessions/session_02/Slides.md

 - One of the oldest and most widely build tools is the `make` tool.

-  > Make originated with a visit from Steve Johnson (author of yacc, etc.), storming into my office, cursing the Fates that had caused him to waste a morning debugging a correct program (bug had been fixed, file hadn't been compiled, cc *.o was therefore unaffected). [...
+  > Make originated with a visit from Steve Johnson (author of yacc, etc.), [...] waste a morning debugging a correct program (bug had been fixed, file hadn't been compiled, cc *.o was therefore unaffected). [...
 It] began with an elaborate idea of a dependency analyzer, boiled down to something much simpler, and turned into Make that weekend.
 Use of tools that were still wet was part of the culture.
 Makefiles were text files, not magically encoded binaries, because that was the Unix ethos: printable, debuggable, understandable stuff.

 Source: <a href="https://en.wikipedia.org/wiki/Make_(software)">Stuart Feldman, The Art of Unix Programming, Eric S. Raymond 2003</a>